 All available products have their pros and cons.
 The reason why some people may prefer charcoal lumps over briquettes or vice versa is that they have gone through the merits and demerits of each.
 Before deciding on what to use, they must have realized that that particular type has pros that suit their needs better as compared to the pros of the other type of fuel.

-Experts who have used both have also aired their opinions on why briquettes barbecue better than charcoal lumps or the other way round.
-Despite these views and opinions, at the end of the day, only your views, needs and preferences matter when deciding on which is the best.
+Experts who have used both have also aired their opinions on why briquettes barbecue is better than charcoal lumps or the other way round.
+Despite these views and opinions, at the end of the day, only your views, needs, and preferences matter when deciding on which is the best.

 If you are a newbie to both or, are yet to establish which one will suit your needs best, you are in the right place.
 Below we shall take you through the description, pros, and cons of both briquettes and charcoal lumps.
 You can then make an informed decision.